 How you can start using this on your BladeVPS can be found here.

-What is important to know before enabling the VPS mail service?
+Important information before enabling the VPS mail service

 - The VPS mailservice is an SMTP relay service and not a complete mail solution with it's own IMAP, POP3 or SMTP-server.
 To use the VPS mailservice you will therefore always need to have your own mail services installed.
 These are also the mailservers you have to use when connecting from an external client such as Outlook.
 Our own webmail (https://transip.email) can not be used either for the VPS mail service.